 Without that throwaway comment from a podcast host, I wouldn’t have realised just how much of my success came from outsourcing the hard work to my daily habits and routines.

 I wouldn’t have created a 60-minute keynote on the power of morning routines.

-I wouldn’t have appeared on almost 100 more podcasts, talking about routine.
+And I wouldn’t have appeared on almost 100 more podcasts, talking about routine.

-And you wouldn’t be reading this article right now.
+Almost certainly, you wouldn’t be reading this article right now.

 Ready to optimise your morning routine?